top of page

 Taken from the sunroof while in the queue.

-Anyway, my plan worked, and I was the third-to-last car lined up right before the food truck area began.
+Anyway, my plan worked, and I was the third-to-last car lined up right near Manatawny St.

 Eschewing both good taste and proper etiquette; instead of hitting my car with a quick detail and wipe down like the other responsible adults, we headed straight to the Meyle tent to line up for one of their sweet custom euro plates.